 The article was divided into three sections by the author: the first section states the good reasons for rebranding, the second section is about the wrong reasons to do so, and the last section is about the role us designers have in this matter.
 I believe the sections can be categorised into two types: a diagnosis of the symptoms that make businesses act on rebranding and the solutions we designers can provide to our clients.

 In the first section, the author lists four good reasons for a business to rebrand.
-Contexts such as a merger or a takeover, a shift of the target market, a structural alignment of a group usually call for a rebrand.
+Contexts such as a merger or a takeover, a shift of the target market or a structural alignment of a group usually call for a rebrand.
 A more recent situation is for NGOs to rebrand in order to clarify their mission.

 Johnsonbanks.co.uk (n.d.), Why brands change